 From Colossians: A 28-Day Devotional

 - Don’t be overly enthusiastic.
 Proverbs 25:20 says, "Like one who takes away a garment on a cold day, or like vinegar poured on a wound, is one who sings songs to a heavy heart."
 Instead, a quick hello of any form is deeply meaningful, reminding the person you do care.

-Don’t forget the person who is hurting.
+- Don’t forget the person who is hurting.
 Follow up with a note, visit, or email, realizing that all may not be well within a few months or even years.
 Your patience with the healing process is a great encouragement to the broken.

-Don’t reach out begrudgingly; your hurting person can tell!
+- Don’t reach out begrudgingly; your hurting person can tell!
 You will be rewarded for your tender encouragement to other believers, so be joyful about it.

-Loving other believers is ultimately a way to love God, in fulfillment to the two greatest commandments — to love God with your whole heart, soul, mind, and strength, and to love your neighbor as yourself (Mark 12:28-31).
+Loving other believers is ultimately a way to love God, in fulfillment of the two greatest commandments — to love God with your whole heart, soul, mind, and strength, and to love your neighbor as yourself (Mark 12:28-31).